sWMAveholz/KP-Haskell/README.md

 #### Purely functional

-All functions you can write in Haskell is a funtion in the mathematical sense.
+All functions you can write in Haskell is a function in the mathematical sense.
 Pure means that Haskell prohibit side effects.
 It is not possible to mutate local or global variables and access state like time or random numbers.
 Haskell works only with expressions and there are no statements or instructions.
 Have a look at the following example:

 ```Haskell
 square :: Int -> Int